F-Sossi/descriptorCompareVer3/ARCHITECTURE_REFACTOR_PLAN.md

   - Results are identical (MAP and P@K) for locked-in SIFT + NoPooling.
 - Added a migration config for independent detection `sift_baseline_migration.yaml` (routes through wrappers, expectedly lower metrics).

-Outcome: Safe opt-in Stage 7 path for SIFT/RGBSIFT with NoPooling, with proven parity under locked-in evaluation.
-Legacy pipeline remains default.
+Outcome (historical): Safe opt-in Stage 7 path validated parity for SIFT/RGBSIFT with NoPooling under locked-in evaluation.

+Superseded by the decision above: we will remove the opt-in path and make the new pipeline the only path.

 ---